cockroachdb/docs/v22.1/monitor-cockroachdb-kubernetes.md

 <section class="filter-content" markdown="1" data-scope="operator">
 ## Configure logging

 When running CockroachDB v21.1 and later, you can use the Operator to configure the CockroachDB logging system.
-This allows you to output logs to specified [file or network log sinks](configure-logs.html#configure-log-sinks).
-For more information about the logging system, see [Configure log sinks](configure-logs.html#configure-log-sinks).
+This allows you to output logs to [configurable log sinks] (configure-logs.html#configure-log-sinks) such as file or network logging destinations.

 {{site.data.alerts.callout_info}}
 By default, Kubernetes deployments running CockroachDB v20.2 or earlier output all logs to `stderr`.
 {{site.data.alerts.end}}

-The logging configuration is defined in a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) object, using the key `logging.yaml`.
+The logging configuration is defined in a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) object, using a key named `logging.yaml`.
 For example:

 ~~~ yaml
 apiVersion: v1